Signs and symptoms of chronic myeloid leukemia

 - Thrombocytopenia is a shortage of blood platelets.
 It can lead to excess bruising or bleeding, with frequent or severe nosebleeds and bleeding gums.
 Some patients with CML actually have too many platelets (thrombocytosis).
 But since those platelets often do not function properly, these people often have problems with bleeding and bruising as well.

-The most common sign of CML is an abnormal white blood cell count (blood counts are discussed further in the next section, “How is chronic myeloid leukemia diagnosed?”).
+The most common sign of CML is an abnormal white blood cell count (blood counts are discussed further in “How is chronic myeloid leukemia diagnosed?”).